pcheron-root/winter_challenge_24/.github/CONTRIBUTING.md

 ## Contributing

 Hi!
-Thanks for your interest in contributing to the Rust template!
+Thanks for your interest in contributing to the CodinGame Rust template!

 We accept pull requests for bug fixes and features where we've discussed the approach in an issue and given the go-ahead for a community member to work on it.
 We'd also love to hear about ideas for new features as issues.